Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 Naqsh-e Rustam is an unparalleled collection of three eras of the Persian empire's monuments.
 Naqsh-e Rustam is a precious monument that includes: the Elam's role of the gods, the tomb of the Achaemenid kings and relief of Sassanid kings.

 The Naqsh-e Rustam is six km away from Persepolis.
-These reliefs and tombs designed by lithography are on a vertical cliff of Mount Hosein.
-The Naqsh-e Rustam divided into nine main parts that Including four of which are the tombs, the other four including reliefs and a cube of Zoroaster.
+These reliefs and tombs, designed by lithograph, are on a vertical cliff of Mount Hosein.
+The Naqsh-e Rustam is divided into nine main parts, which include of which four are tombs, and the other four include reliefs and a cube of Zoroaster.

 Naqsh-e Rustam